 Working out alone can get lonely and feel like a chore.
 So, get a workout buddy!
 This could be a friend, partner, or your children.
 Workout buddies can encourage each other to stick to the routine when morale is low.
 Outdoor activities such as hiking or swimming can be a family affair, allowing parents to spend quality time with their children while having fun in nature.
 It is a great way to build bonds and trust.
 Some of my most precious memories of my grandfather are the long hikes we took every summer when I visited him.
 It also teaches the kids a lifelong love for the outdoors, which they can pass on to future generations, too.

 Non-Exercise Activity Thermogenesis (NEAT)

 Non-exercise activity thermogenesis (NEAT) is the energy expended for everything we do that is not sleeping, eating, or sports-like exercise.
 It ranges from the energy expended walking to work, typing, performing yard work, undertaking agricultural tasks, and fidgeting.
 NEAT accounts for about 4% of the daily energy expenditure.
-Performing tasks like household chores, walking while talking on the phone, and walking your pet, all increase NEAT.
+Performing household chores, walking while talking on the phone, and walking your pet all increase NEAT.
 Since many of these activities are essential to our lives, these are free calories burnt, which will add up to overall weight loss.